Career Opportunities

 Education -- Preschool

-To teach children and manage classroom/outdoors with their Co-Teacher.
+BASIC FUNCTION: To teach children and manage classroom activities.

 ESSENTIAL DUTIES & RESPONSIBILITIES: